flying7eleven/libtimmilicious/README.md

 libTimmilicious
 ===============
-A simple library for beautifying your console applications with colos and progress indicators.
+This is a simple library with some helper classes for my work.
+It provides classes for different aspects such as:

+- console ui
+- input/output helpers